sbresnahan/metacleaner/ITS1_ITS2_databases.md

 cat ITS1_ITS2_nonplant_collapsed_fixed.fasta | perl -pe 's/^>gi\|\d+\|.*\|(.*)\|.*/>$1/' | sed '/^>/ s/ .*//' > ITS1_ITS2_nonplant_database.fasta
 ```

-## Step 2: removal of "mislabeled" sequences from database:
+## "Good" sequences - for removal of "mislabeled" sequences from query database:

 Downloaded sequences manually from NCBI:
 - ITS1[All Fields] AND "Embryophyta"[Organism]